Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/userlist-event-streaming.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **Userlist - Event Stream**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Event Streaming section, click **Userlist**.
-2. Enter a sync name, then click **Create Sync**.
+3. Enter a sync name, then click **Create Sync**.
-3. Click **Edit**, then paste your Userlist Push Key.
+4. Click **Edit**, then paste your Userlist Push Key.
-4. Toggle the Send events filter to select the events to send.
+5. Toggle the Send events filter to select the events to send.
 You can send all events, but Amplitude recommends choosing the most important ones.
-5. Use the Event Properties filter to select event properties.
+6. Use the Event Properties filter to select event properties.
-6. When finished, enable the destination and save.
+7. When finished, enable the destination and save.